richardhaslam/frackit/paper.md

 ## Evaluation of geometric constraints

-While the domain is populated with the raw fracture entities, users have the possibility to enforce geometric constraints between them in order to enforce topological characteristics as e.g. fracture spacing.
-Besides this, constraints can be used to avoid very small length scales that could cause problems during mesh generation or could lead to ill-shaped elements.
+While the domain is populated with the raw fracture entities, users have the possibility to enforce geometric constraints between them in order for the network to exhibit the desired topological characteristics such as, for instance, fracture spacing.
+Furthermore, constraints can be used to avoid very small length scales that could cause problems during mesh generation or could lead to ill-shaped elements.
 In the code, constraints can be defined and evaluated using the `EntityNetworkConstraints` class.
 These have to be fulfilled by a new fracture entity candidate against previously accepted